 The Township of Selwyn owns the infrastructure for both the municipal water and wastewater (sewer) services available in Lakefield Ward and the Woodland Acres subdivision.

 The Township of Selwyn is responsible for billing for water and sewer.
-The Township has an agreement with Peterborough Utilities Services Inc. to maintain the day-to-day operations of these systems until July 2024.
+The Township also maintains the day-to-day operations of these systems.

-If you are located in Lakefield Ward or the Woodland Acres subdivision and are experiencing a technical issue with your water or sewer system, please contact the Peterborough Utilities Services Inc. Water Department.
+If you are located in Lakefield Ward or the Woodland Acres subdivision and are experiencing a technical issue with your water or sewer system, please contact the Township of Selwyn Public Works Department.

 Lakefield Water System